wenwenm183/Circadian_Genes_Benchmark/README.md

 # Circadian_Genes_Benchmark

-This repository contains the assessment of Seven different methods used to identify circadian transcriptomes.
-We provide not only our assessment results, but also an example of method executions.
+This repository contains the assessment of seven different methods used to identify circadian transcriptomes.
+We not only provide our assessment results, but also an example of method executions.

 ## Introduction

-Many methods have been developed to identify circadian gene.
+In the past decades, many

 ## Vignette